-- clicking the Save button at the bottom of the pane - pressing [Ctrl+Enter] while making the edit.
+- click the Save button at the bottom of Information. - use the [Ctrl+Enter] keyboard shortcut.
 This saves the edited information and selects the next picture in the listing.
-It's an easy way to quickly tag a series of pictures. - by selecting a different file in the Browser.
+This makes tagging a series of pictures easy. - · switch to another file in the Browser.